Behavior Trees and State Machines in Robotics Applications: Conclusion

 \bchg{In the future, we would like to build on top of current observations and conduct studies with users in the loop.
 Our goal would be to compare the usability, comprehension and expressiveness of the studied \chg{behavior-modeling} languages, and the needed improvements.
 Specifically, a valuable study would be to systematically explore the realization of mission requirements (e.g., specified in natural textual language) in different behavior-modeling languages and measuring expressiveness, but also non-functional aspects such as succinctness and intuitiveness of the resulting model.}

-Also, we would like to provide good design practices guidelines for behavior-modeling languages that promote MDE practices and at the same time derived from the current state-of-practice.
-Finally, during our analysis we noticed that most projects lack mission specification.
-So, we want to use our dataset to develop automatic tools to generate mission specification in natural language from existing \bt models.
+\looseness=-1 Also, we would like to provide good design guidelines for behavior-modeling languages that promote MDE practices but are compatible with the current state-of-practice.
+Finally, during our analysis we noticed that most projects lack mission specifications.
+We want to use our dataset to develop automatic tools to generate mission specifications in natural language from existing behavior-tree models.
 By achieving that we help in creating automated re-engineering tools for legacy projects that could be reused by other practitioners instead of starting from scratch.

-\bchg{Another valuable future work would be to gather empirical data on the use of behavior-modeling languages in robotics projects in general, without the limitation to behavior-tree and state-machine DSLs.
+\looseness=-1 \bchg{Another valuable piece of future work would be to gather empirical data on the use of behavior-modeling languages in robotics projects in general, without the limitation to behavior-tree and state-machine DSLs.
 While these are, as we argue, the most prominent kinds of modeling languages used, we believe that other languages are also used.
 However, identifying other languages as used in open-source projects is not trivial and would constitute one or even multiple future studies.}